CassTheWendigo/JavaTilemapEditor/README.md

 4. <ins>Miscellaneous</ins>
     - Current Selected Tile - Purely Visual, located in the menu bar.
 Displays the current selected tile and its index.

+*Collision is achieved by adding the base number of tiles to the current index, essentially doubling the total numbers of tiles.
+You should account for this when making your game.
+For example, if you have ten tiles then number eleven is the zero index of the original tiles, just with collision.